 Fraudsters Using EB-5 Immigrant Investor Program To Scam Investors

-As detailed in a June 2018 Congressional hearing, there has been rise in investment fraud through the EB-5 Immigrant Investor Program.
+As detailed in a June 2018 Congressional hearing, there has been a rise in investment fraud in the EB-5 Immigrant Investor Program.
 The EB-5 program, administered by the U.S. Citizenship and Immigration Services (USCIS), provides a path to legal residency for foreigners who invest directly in a U.S. business or private regional centers that promote economic development in specific areas and industries.
 The purpose of the EB-5 program is to stimulate the U.S. economy through job creation and capital investment by foreign investors.
 Lately, however, marketers have used this investment-for-visa program to defraud investors.

 In a typical scheme, a company/Regional Center and its fundraisers will solicit EB-5 investors with the promise of high rates of return or U.S. residency.
 In some instances, the companies will even guarantee that the investments are risk-free.
 In reality, many of these companies act as Ponzi schemes or other illegal operations.
 The common SEC violations (see examples below) arising out of EB-5 schemes include:

 - Theft or misuse of investor funds in violation of Section 17(a) of the Securities Act of 1933; and

 - Improper solicitation of investors by unregistered broker-dealers in violation of Section 15(a) of the Securities Exchange Act of 1934.